 Best Todoist Alternatives for Developers in 2026

 A developer-focused comparison of Todoist alternatives.
-We evaluate 7 task managers on keyboard shortcuts, Git integration, local-first options, Markdown support, and more.
+We evaluate 7 task managers on keyboard shortcuts, Git integration, APIs, local-first options, Markdown support, and more.

 Read more